The Forest

 STAGE 9: Opening of the Edible Forest Nursery

-Our Open Day in November 2019 also saw the opening of the Edible Forest plant Nursery.
+Our November 2019 Open Day also marked the launch of the Edible Forest plant nursery.

-Visitors can now enjoy a forest tour and then leisurely wander through the plant nursery where they can purchase plants to start an edible garden at home or add to an existing garden.
+Visitors can now explore the forest and then wander through the nursery to purchase plants grown onsite — perfect for starting an edible garden at home or expanding an existing one.

 STAGE 10: Where are we now?